JannieI/canvas-workstation-V3/src/app/roadmap.md

         - look at use case: do we need a little pic / icon next to each bar (title, x, etc) to make it easier to recognise?
         - save config / style of stuff, say Title, X, etc so that graphs can look and feel the same.
     - add url to open a web page
+    - add click (and right click?) events to graph -> can DRILL or can apply Graph Conditional Filter !
+    - look at DAX and M for the Graph Calculated Fields.
+Maybe datum.Field is written as [Field] as this is more known ...
+    - must be able to create new Widget - trick is to make a simple way to specify how and what fields to add, it X or Y ...
+    - have Market Place for Dashboards and Widget, can export and import to there - so can reause and learn from others
     - keep widgetStoredTemplateID on Widget => we know where it came from
     - Widget Stored Templates: consider auto-update checkbox.
 When checked, and template changes, ALL Widgets created from it will change (using widgetStoredTemplateID).
 Can consider the converse: when the Widget from which the Template was created changes, the Template will be updated.
 This could trigger auto-update.
 Consider use Case first.